VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 Aliases: `uninstall-completions`

-Uninstalls completions from your shell.
+Uninstalls Scala CLI completions from your shell.

 You are currently viewing the basic help for the uninstall completions sub-command.
 You can view the full help by running:
    [1mscala-cli uninstall completions --help-full[0m